 Legal Documents for Selling Land in New Mexico | Complete Checklist

-If you are getting ready to sell land in New Mexico, the legal documents matter because they prove you own the property, define what is being transferred, and give the buyer enough confidence to move toward closing.
-Many owners think of the deed as the only required document, but a land sale usually depends on several important documents working together.
+If you are getting ready to close on a property in New Mexico, the paperwork matters because it proves you own the property, defines what is being transferred, and gives the buyer enough confidence to move toward closing.
+Many owners think of the instrument as the only required document, but a land sale usually depends on several important records working together.
 The cleaner the file, the easier it is for potential buyers, title companies, and closing agents to keep the transaction moving.

-This is especially true when the parcel is vacant land, inherited property, or land by owner with no broker organizing the file.
-Buyers want to see that the record description of the property matches county records, that property tax is current, and that the seller has the paperwork in order.
-A smooth sale usually starts before the sale agreement is signed.
+This is especially true when the parcel is undeveloped property, inherited property, or an owner sale with no broker organizing the file.
+Buyers want to see that the record description matches county records, that property tax is current, and that the seller has the paperwork in order.
+A smooth sale usually starts before the contract is signed.

 The Deed and Title Records Come First

 Owners should also review any land title records, prior conveyances, and recorded easements tied to the parcel.
 If you are selling land without a recent review of title, you may not know whether there are liens, access issues, or restrictions that affect land value or the buyer’s willingness to proceed.
-The deed is the backbone of the file, but it is only one part of the legal documents for selling land.
+The instrument is the backbone of the file, but it is only one part of the closing file.

 The Purchase Agreement Sets the Terms of the Sale